amusecode/amuse/doc/tutorial/c_code_old.rst

 2. Management of particles in the code (C or Fortran)

-The first path makes sense for legacy codes that perform a transformation on the particles, analyse the particles' state or do not store any internal state between function calls (all data is external).
-For every function of the code, data of every particle is sent to the code.
+The first path makes sense for legacy codes that perform a transformation on the particles, or analyse the particles state or do not store any internal state between function calls (all data is external).
+For every function of the code, data of every particle is send to the code.
 If we expect multiple calls, the code would incur a high communication overhead and we are better of choosing path 2.

 The second path makes sense for codes that already have management of a particles (or grid) or were we want to call multiple functions of the code and need to send the complete model to code for every function call.
-The data are first given to the code, then calls are made to the code to evolve its model or perform reduction steps on the data, and finally the updated data are retrieved from the code.
+The code is first given the data, then calls are made to the code to evolve it's model or perform reduction steps on the data, finally the updated data is retrieved from the code.

-As a rule of thumb, any 'integrating' type of code (gravitational dynamics, stellar evolution, etc.) is best served by an interface of path 2.

 Procedure
 ---------